 Double click on the active users count to open a detailed list of active Blitz Report users.

 Note: If you are using the free version of Blitz Report without a license key, you can still use Blitz Report’s full functionality for storing and maintaining SQLs, but Blitz Report will generate an output for the 30 most recently created reports only.

 If you encounter an error during Blitz Report execution e.g. the message ‘Blitz Report output file creation failed.’, then this is usually due to an error encountered during SQL execution.
 Review the report concurrent logfile for error messages and try to execute the SQL as shown in the logfile directly in a development tool such as Toad or SQL Developer for further debugging.
 The logfile also shows the user entered parameter values and corresponding bind variables.

-The latest Oracle EBS forms technology stack supports Firefox and Internet Explorer on Microsoft Windows clients.
-We recommend using Firefox as it allows automated download and opening of output files without repeatedly prompting for user confirmation.
+We recommend using Firefox instead of Internet Explorer to access Oracle EBS, as it has better performance and allows automated download and opening of output files without repeatedly prompting for confirmation.

 5.3 Outbound Interfaces

 Integration with Oracle’s concurrent delivery options allows using Blitz Report as an outbound interface or monitoring tool.
 To schedule a Blitz Report for an incremental export of transaction line data, for example, you can restrict the main SQL to records that were modified since the report’s last run date by a parameter SQL such as:

 rctla.last_update_date>= (select fcr0.actual_start_date from fnd_concurrent_requests fcr, fnd_concurrent_requests fcr0 where fcr.request_id=fnd_global.conc_request_id and fcr.parent_request_id=fcr0.request_id)

 Oracle’s delivery options allow sending the report output e.g. as an email attachment, to an FTP location or uploading it to a WebDAV cloud storage.